melisachuong/rGE_Depression/README.md

 # Simulation Analyses

 The aim here is to simulate the genetic and phenotypic associations between members of a trio i.e. biological parents and a single offspring.
+As an overview, here we are simulating data for;
+10,000 trio members
+traits with varying heritability (0.3, 0.6, 0.9)
+varying levels of tagged genetic variance (0.2, 0.6, 1)
+varying levels of noise associated with PGSs (0-1)

 To keep analyses simple and efficient we simulate the trio effects in variances rather than simulating individual genotypes.
 Transmitted and non-transmitted genetic variances are not separated in these simulations.
 Genetic nurturing effects are not included in these simulations.

 A phenotypic variance of 1 is specified.
 The additive genetic variance is specified as the heritability multiplied by the phenotypic variance; so in our simulations the additive genetic variance is always equal to the heritability.
 The genetic variance is made up of tagged and non-tagged genetic variance, the tagged genetic variance aims to represent SNP heritability.
 Remaining variance is attributed to the environment.